What will my child learn in Year 2?

 Children will learn to write for a range of purposes including stories, poetry and real events.
 This will be taught through Talk for Writing, where children will learn a text off-by-heart.
 They will then imitate and invent their own texts applying the skills they have been taught.

 Grammar is a hot topic in Year 2!
 Children this age are expected to understand the following terms, to be able to spot them in their reading and apply them in their writing:

 Noun, adjective, adverb, suffix, subordination, noun phrase, past tense, present tense, statement, question, exclamation, command, capital letter, full stop, question mark, exclamation mark, compound sentence, and expanded noun phrase.

-Mathematics in Year 2 focuses on the 2, 5, and 10 times tables, and they will learn multiplication and division facts for these tables.
-Children in Year 2 will also learn to add and subtract with two-digit and one-digit numbers.
+Mathematics in Year 2 focuses on the 2, 5, and 10 times tables, Children will learn multiplication and division facts for these tables.
+They will also learn to add and subtract with two-digit and one-digit numbers.

-By the end of Year 2, pupils will be expected to know the number bonds to 20 and be precise in using place value.
-The new curriculum ‘mastery’ style of teaching concentrates on breadth of knowledge, and children will be encouraged to use their understanding of the new concepts to solve challenges to deepen their understanding.
+By the end of Year 2, children will be expected to know the number bonds to 20 and be precise in using place value.
+The ‘mastery’ style of teaching, which is emphasised in our curriculum, concentrates on breadth of knowledge.
+Children will be encouraged to use their understanding of the new concepts to solve challenges to deepen their understanding.

 Science in Year 2 is engaging and fun.
 Expect your child to learn about living things and their habitats, plants, animals (including humans), and uses of everyday materials.
 They will also learn how to work scientifically, how to observe closely, and how to record their observations.